zalando-zmon/zmon-docs/docs/user/check-ref/entities_wrapper.rst

     ::

     Search entities in local infrastructure account.
-If `infrastructure_account` is not supplied in kwargs, then the one supplied upon intialization will be used.
+If `infrastructure_account` is not supplied in kwargs, then should search entities "local" to your filtered entities by using the same `infrastructure_account` as a default filter.

     :param kwargs: Filtering kwargs
     :type kwargs: str